 Honors & Awards

-- “The Best Lawyers in America (film, television and music)” U.S. News and World Report (since 2007)
+- Listed in “The Best Lawyers in America (film, television and music)” U.S. News & World Report (annually since 2007)

 Publications & Speaking Engagements

 - USC Film School, Peter Stark Program, Guest Lecturer on Intellectual Property and Clearances for Filmmakers (graduate and undergraduate students) (Annually since 2010)